-What Is Document Review?
+What Is the Legal Document Review Process?

 The review process often consists of several stages.
-The legal team may conduct a first pass review in order to analyze documents for relevance and code or mark them for a relevant subject matter.
+The legal team may conduct a first pass review to analyze documents for relevance and code or mark them for a relevant subject matter.
 Litigation support personnel then load the coded data into a searchable database that allows litigation teams to easily locate key documents at every phase of the litigation process.

 After the information is processed, the legal team conducts a second, more detailed review to determine what documents should be withheld from production.
 Documents may be withheld for several reasons, including: